kitnil/awesome/README.md

 - [desk-changer](https://github.com/BigE/desk-changer) - Gnome-Shell wallpaper changing extension with multiple profile support
 - [gnome-shell-extension-gravatar](https://github.com/jrouleau/gnome-shell-extension-gravatar) - A GNOME Shell extension to synchronize your user icon with Gravatar.
 - [sincrodirs](https://github.com/Anorelsan/sincrodirs) - Gnome Shell extension for folders synchronization.
-- [gnome-shell-extensions-mediaplayer](https://github.com/JasonLG1979/gnome-shell-extensions-mediaplayer) - A mediaplayer indicator for the gnome-shell.
+- [gnome-shell-extensions-mediaplayer](https://github.com/JasonLG1979/gnome-shell-extensions-mediaplayer) - A mediaplayer indicator for GNOME Shell 3.18+.
 - [pump.io](https://github.com/pump-io/pump.io) - Social server with an ActivityStreams API
 - [dash-to-panel](https://github.com/jderose9/dash-to-panel) - An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 - [hexo](https://github.com/hexojs/hexo) - A fast, simple & powerful blog framework, powered by Node.js.